WEBSITE AND SUPPLIER / CONTRACTOR PRIVACY NOTICE

 We will only process your personal data on one or more of the following legal bases:

-· our legitimate interests
+· our legitimate interests (including CCYV imagery and telephone call recordings)

 · vital interests

-· public interest / official authority
+· the performance of a task carried out in the public interest and / or with official authority

 · legal obligation